raphael-group/raphael-group.github.io/projects/theta/index.md

 * [Affymetrix SNP 6.0 Positions for hg18](http://compbio-research.cs.brown.edu/projects/theta/data/AffySNP6.0_hg18.txt.formatted)
 * [Affymetrix SNP 6.0 Positions for hg19](http://compbio-research.cs.brown.edu/projects/theta/data/AffySNP6.0_hg19.txt.formatted)

+Simulated data used in the THetA2 paper can be found [here](http://compbio-research.cs.brown.edu/projects/theta/simulations/).

 ##Previous versions
 These are for archival purposes.
 It is strongly recommended to download the latest version from the link above.